Difference Between Wrestling and Jiu Jitsu | 1 Key Difference

 Difference Between Wrestling and Jiu Jitsu

-The BJJ practitioner can achieve this from either top position or bottom position.
-Unlike wrestling, they do not need to be in a certain position in order to win the match.
+Unlike wrestling, they do not need to be in a certain position to win the match, as all they need to do is force their opponent to tap.

 Wrestling Habits When Transitioning to MMA

-Jiu Jitsu Habits When Transitioning to MMA
+Jiu-Jitsu Habits When Transitioning to MMA

 Related Articles

-Can You Use Jiu Jitsu in Wrestling?
+Can You Use Jiu-Jitsu in Wrestling?